Department of Urology

 • Prostate cancer screening (early detection of prostate cancer) for men over 50 can also be performed in the urology department.

 Urology deals with the diagnosis and treatment of diseases of the urinary tract, which includes the kidneys, ureters, bladder and urethra.
 These include, for example, urinary tract infections, kidney or urinary stones, bladder infections and urinary incontinence.
 Urology also specializes in diagnostic and therapeutic measures of diseases of the male reproductive organs such as prostate diseases, erectile dysfunction, testicular tumors and infertility.
-Urologists also carry out surgical procedures such as the removal of kidney stones, the treatment of prostate cancer or the correction of congenital malformations.
-To the offer
+Urologists also perform surgical procedures such as removal of kidney stones, treatment of prostate cancer, and correction of congenital deformities.

 No, urology affects both men and women.
 Urologists specialize in diseases of the urinary tract in both sexes.
 While certain conditions such as prostate disease exclusively affect men, urologists also treat urinary tract infections, bladder infections, urinary incontinence, kidney stones, tumors of the urinary tract, and other problems that can occur in both men and women.